phxql/phxql/README.md

 My name is Moritz Kammerer, and this is my GitHub page.

-I do backend development at [qaware](https://github.com/qaware) for a living.
+I do backend development at [QAware](https://github.com/qaware) in Munich, Germany for a living.
 I code mostly on the JVM with Java and Kotlin.

 # Repositories